aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 ## Add Layers to PDF File

 Layers can be used in PDF documents in many ways.
 You might have a multi-lingual file that you want to distribute and want text in each language to appear on different layers, with the background design appearing on a separate layer.
 You might also create documents with animation that appears on a separate layer.
-One example could be to add a license agreement to your file, and you don’t want a user to view the content until they agree to the terms of the agreement.
+One example could be to add a license agreement to your file, and you don't want a user to view the content until they agree to the terms of the agreement.

 Aspose.PDF for PHP via Java supports adding layers to PDF files.